XTremEive/YouMeJS/README.md

     <!-- mas text: textVariable -->
     <p>This paragraph will be replaced by the content of foo.</p>
     <!-- /mas -->
-    <p data-mas="text: textVariable">The content of this paragraph will be replace by the content of bar</p>
+    <p data-mas="text: textVariable">The content of this paragraph will be replace by the content of textVariable</p>
+    <p data-mas="text: objectVariable.property">We can even access object properties</p>
 </div>